pnlbwh/pnlpipe-containers/docs/README.md

 ## Detailed test
 Additionally, you can run *pnlpipe* test https://github.com/pnlbwh/pnlpipe#tests to before doing your data analysis.

 You are welcome to read the details of *pnlpipe* at https://github.com/pnlbwh/pnlpipe

 # Data analysis

-With the above `docker run` command, just mount another directory that contains your data that you would like to analyze using *pnlpipe*:
+With the above `docker run` and `singularity shell` commands, you mount your data inside the containers so you can analyze using *pnlpipe*.

-    docker run --rm -ti -v /host/path/to/freesurfer/license.txt:/home/pnlbwh/freesurfer-7.1.0/license.txt \
-    -v /host/path/to/myData:/home/pnlbwh/myData \
-    tbillah/pnlpipe

 The files you generate at `/home/pnlbwh/myData` are saved at `/host/path/to/myData`.

-**NOTE** The container `tbillah/pnlpipe` is not equipped with GUI.
+**NOTE** The containers are not equipped with GUI by default.
 So, if you need to visually look at your MRI-- launch fsleyes, freeview etc from your host machine, not from the container.
 Since processed data is saved in the host directory that you mounted on the container, it should not be a problem to explore them from your host machine.
 Optionally, if you want to run applications that require GUI support,